Findings of the Flourishing in Ministry Study

 - LifeSpeak Wellness Platform: Access confidential wellness information from your computer or cellphone.

 - Leaves and Absences: Church policy and employment legislation allow eligible ministry personnel to take time away from their regular responsibilities for various reasons.

-- Learn about maternity leave, parental leave, and sabbatical leave in the Pastoral Relations: Engaging and Supporting resource, available under Downloads, below.
+- Learn about maternity leave, parental leave, and sabbatical leave in the Pastoral Relations: Supporting the Pastoral Relationship resource, available under Downloads, below.
 To determine salary continuance and top-up payment amounts during a maternity or parental leave, see the Calculating Maternity and Parental Leave Top-Up worksheet under Budgeting Tools for Treasurers.

 - Financial assistance to help pastoral charges enable sabbatical leave may be available.